-Capstone is taken after the student has completed all 21 hours of required courses and 12 hours of elective courses.
+Students may enroll in Capstone (PLDR 5390) after the student has completed all 21 hours of required courses and 6 of the 12 hours of elective courses.

-• PLDR 5390 - Professional Practice for Public Managers
+• PLDR 5390 - Capstone - Professional Practice

 Concentration and Elective Courses, 12 Hours

 Students may select any 4 of the following courses from any concentration to complete their general elective requirements for the MSPL degree.
 If students elect to concentrate in a specific area, they must select 4 courses within a specific concentration.
 Please note that most courses in the rotation are offered once per year.